Air Combat Group RAAF

-The Royal Australian Air Force's Air Combat Group (ACG) is the force element group which administers the RAAF's fighter and electronic attack aircraft.
-ACG was formed on 7 February 2002 by merging the RAAF's Tactical Fighter Group and Strike Reconnaissance Group in an attempt to improve the speed with which the RAAF can deploy its combat aircraft.
+The Royal Australian Air Force's Air Combat Group (ACG) is the force element group with general responsibility for the RAAF's strike fighters and electronic attack aircraft.
+ACG was formed on 7 February 2002 through an amalgamation of the RAAF's Tactical Fighter Group and Strike Reconnaissance Group in an effort to improve the speed with which the RAAF can deploy its combat aircraft.

 As of October 2022 the commander of ACG is Air Commodore Tim Alsop.

 Since the Group's formation, ACG aircraft have deployed to Diego Garcia during Operation Slipper and formed part of the Australian contribution to the 2003 invasion of Iraq.
 ACG also worked on Operation Guardian II, which was the protection of the Commonwealth Heads of Government Meeting 2002, and on Operation Falconer, which was providing a larger ground crew and strike force in Iraq.
 Other tasks have included support for Operation Acolyte (Melbourne Commonwealth Games 2006) and participation in exercises such as Exercise Pitch Black in Australia and Exercise Red Flag in the United States.
 Aircraft from the Group have also performed domestic security tasks and participated in overseas exercises.

 It comprises No. 78, No. 81 and No. 82 Wings.
 No. 78 Wing RAAF is headquartered at RAAF Williamtown.
 It commands No. 76 Squadron, based at RAAF Williamtown, No. 79 Squadron, based at RAAF Pearce, No. 2 Operational Conversion Unit, based at RAAF Williamtown, and No. 278 Squadron, which provides technical training specific to flight training.
 No. 81 Wing RAAF is headquartered at RAAF Williamtown.
 It commands No. 3 Squadron, based at RAAF Williamtown, No. 75 Squadron, based at RAAF Tindal, and No. 77 Squadron, based at RAAF Williamtown.
 No. 82 Wing RAAF is headquartered at RAAF Amberley.
 It commands No. 1 Squadron, based at RAAF Amberley, No. 6 Squadron, based at RAAF Amberley, and the Forward Air Control Development Unit (FACDU), based at RAAF Williamtown.

 It is accountable for all of the Air Force's fighter and jet trainer squadrons, as well as the PC-21 forward air control aircraft.
 The ACG is equipped with Boeing F/A-18F Super Hornet fighters, EA-18G Growler electronic attack aircraft, BAE Hawk trainers and Pilatus PC-21 forward air control training aircraft.